Eyal Barkan

 Eyal Barkan (Hebrew: אייל ברקן) is an Israeli trance/nitzhonot producer.
 He has collaborated with Yahel.
 In 2003 he was reported to be Israel's top-selling trance DJ, with sales of over 150,000 albums.
-His albums have reached Gold status in Israel.
+His albums have reached gold status in Israel.
+His 1998 hit Good Morning Israel was the first trance song to achieve platinum status in Israel.

-Barkan has also worked with his brother Oren, the duo recording as Reverse Psychology.

 His 2003 album V.I.P. was released by Tiësto's Black Hole Records.
+In 2003 it was reported that cell phone ringtones based on Barkan's music achieved 200,000 downloads in Europe.

+Barkan has also released music with his brother Oren as the duo Reverse Psychology.
+In 2006 the brothers started Startcut, a video distribution company.